dingfeli/webpack-and-vite/README.md

 ## Premise
 This package is made to understand / verify the declaring a dependency on a vite built project from a package that is built with webpack.
+This package has the following set up:
+- A consuming package that is built with webpack, named "webpack-project"
+- A library package that is built with vite, named "vite-project".
+This package is consumed by webpack-project.
+- vite-project also provides some static assets that is made available to the consuming package in its node_modules subfolder.
+It is up to the consuming package to rellocate these assets for the final build.

 ## Note worthy points (that are new to me)
 **Before you build**: